WNVissie/BurgundyRoster/README.md

 ### Core Functionality
 - **Employee Management**: Complete CRUD operations for employee data with roles, areas, and skills
-- **Shift Scheduling**: Drag-and-drop interface for creating and managing shift rosters
+- **Shift Scheduling**: Drag-and-drop interface for creating and managing shift rosters with approval for managers and acceptance from employees
 - **Role-Based Access**: Admin, Manager, and Employee roles with appropriate permissions
 - **Google OAuth**: Secure authentication with Google sign-in integration
 - **Analytics Dashboard**: Interactive charts and metrics for workforce insights